Safeguarding is everyone's responsibility

 The school's link Safeguarding Governor is Mrs J. Archdale.

-Our current school Child Protection Policy was reviewed in September 2019 and endorsed by the Governing Body.
+Our current school Child Protection Policy is reviewed annually and endorsed by the Governing Body.
 Our Child Protection Policy is followed in conjunction with statutory guidance in all our safeguarding arrangements.
-Our current safeguarding policy can be found clicking on this link:

 School Professional Training

-All staff have annual Safeguarding and Child Protection Training.
-Each term there are regular updates and reminders at staff meetings and this is in order to ensure that staff are kept abreast of new initiatives and legislation.
+All staff have regular Safeguarding and Child Protection Training.
+There are regular updates and reminders at staff meetings/Monday morning briefings and this is in order to ensure that staff are kept abreast of new initiatives and legislation.

 School Guidance and Procedures